 The flexibility of HSPS allows you to explore a variety of subjects, many of which may be new to you, like International Relations or Biological Anthropology, before pursuing advanced study in either one or two specific subjects in your second and third years.
 Alternatively, if you already know the subject(s) in which you want to specialise, you can tailor the course to suit your interests right from the start while retaining the option to take individual papers in other subjects as well.

-In the first year, you take four sujects.
+In the first year, you take four subjects.
 At least three must be from the core subject areas:

 This allows you to combine a variety of subjects, choosing from those you are most interested in, and provides a solid base before specialising further in Years 2 and 3.

 For your second and third years, you can either choose one of five single-subject tracks, each of which enables you to take optional papers from other subjects; or you can choose one of six two-subject tracks.

 The single-subject tracks are: